 Serious Side Effects Include:

 - Risk of secondary exposure to VALCHLOR for caregivers who accidentally come into contact with VALCHLOR may include risk of skin inflammation (dermatitis); injury to eyes, mouth, or nose; and certain types of cancer.
-If accidental contact occurs, wash the affected area with soap and water right away for at least 15 minutes and remove any contaminated clothing.
+If accidental contact occurs, thoroughly wash the affected area with soap and water right away for at least 15 minutes and remove any contaminated clothing.
 Get medical help right away if VALCHLOR gets in your eyes, mouth, or nose.

 - Skin inflammation (dermatitis) is common with VALCHLOR and may sometimes be severe.
 Risk for dermatitis is increased if VALCHLOR is applied to your face, genital area, anus, or skin folds.
 Tell your healthcare provider if you develop skin reactions such as redness, swelling, itching, blisters, ulcers, and skin infections.